-If my kids were to see one of these, they’d call this the Cruella de Vil car, from the Disney film, 101 Dalmatians.
+If my kids were to see one of these, they’d call it the Cruella de Vil car, from the Disney film, 101 Dalmatians.
 Of course, they’d say that for anything that has swooping fenders and the two-tone paint scheme between the doors and fenders and the running boards and trunk.
-The Panther actually looks quite benign compared to movie car, if not downright cheerful.
+The Panther actually looks quite benign compared to the movie car, if not downright cheerful.
 Unlike other kit cars, the Lima interior actually looks like it’s finished to a decent standard, with full carpeting, proper bucket seats, and a dash with full instrumentation.
-There’s even a heater and defroster, a proper three spoke steering wheel, and a cigarette lighter.
+There’s even a heater and defroster, a proper three-spoke steering wheel, and a cigarette lighter.

 “Another one bites the dust”, MG Midget that is.
 You have to wonder how many were used to make cars like this one.
 The side view shows kind of a “jerky”design front and rear like it was done by two different people.
 I will admit that it’s probably a blast to drive.